 (And shouldn’t have)

-Great people, a vibrant economy, affordable housing, no income tax, low gas prices, great food, the list goes on… (We’ll save the Whataburger vs In-N-out for a different post…)
+We have great people & culture, a vibrant economy, affordable housing, no income tax, low gas prices, great food, the list goes on…

 Whether it’s coverage, pricing, mandatory exclusions, deductible requirements, or dollar caps, homeowners insurance in Texas is different.

-And while you can find premiums like that in some parts of Texas, don’t be surprised if your premiums are 100+% higher than California in many North Texas or Coastal areas.
+And while you can find premiums like that in some parts of Texas, don’t be surprised if your premiums are 100+% higher in many North Texas or Coastal areas.

 As far as deductibles here in Texas, they range from 1000.00 on the low end to 1% or even 5% in some coastal areas. (that 5% of your home’s insured value)